15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 South Carolina assisted living cost

-Monthly assisted living costs in South Carolina average $2,865, well below the national median of $5,190.
-Regional pricing shows significant variation throughout the state:
+Monthly assisted living in South Carolina averages $2,865, well below the national median of $5,190.
+Regional pricing varies significantly:

-- Most affordable: Spartanburg area at approximately 14% below state average rates
+- Most affordable: Spartanburg area, about 14% below state average

 - Most expensive: Myrtle Beach area at $5,625 monthly